stakater/mto-docs/content/installation/aws-eks/validation.md

 Error from server (Forbidden): namespaces is forbidden: User "falcon@nordmart.com" cannot list resource "namespaces" in API group "" at the cluster scope
 ```

-### 3. Check console permissions

-...

 ## 6. Validate Bear permissions

-TODO: what is meant by SSO user here?

-We will repeat the above operations for our SSO user `bear@nordmart.com` as well
+We will repeat the above operations for our retail user `bear@nordmart.com` as well

 ```bash
 $ kubectl run nginx --image nginx -n retail-dev